How To Soften Coarse Gray Hair

 5. Choose The Right Hairstyle: Sometimes, picking the right hairstyle can transform your hair.
 Excess volume at the bottom can weigh your hair down, stretch it, and cause roughness.

 6. Oil Your Hair: Oiling hair keeps it hydrated.
 It also enriches your hair with nutrients and makes it manageable.
-Oils also coat your hair strands and make hair smooth.
+Oils also coat your hair strands and make hair smooth (5).
+For those who prefer natural solutions, using homemade hair oils for gray hair can nourish and soften your strands.

 1. Cleanse Your Scalp: Under washing your hair can also lead to hair damage.
 Excess use of serums, protectants, volumizers, dry shampoos, conditioners, and regular shampoos can leave residue on your scalp.
-Even hair dyes and chemical treatments penetrate the hair and leave chemical residues, causing hair damage.
-Wash your hair with shampoo mixed with apple cider vinegar once a week.
-This ensures no product residue or dirt is left behind.
+Even hair dyes and chemical treatments that penetrate the hair may leave chemical residues, causing hair damage (5).
+Anecdotal evidence suggests that washing hair with shampoo mixed with apple cider vinegar once a week may prevent this product residue and dirt buildup.
+ACV’s acetic acid content helps remove residues from other hair products that may build up on the scalp and hair shafts.
+It also conditions the hair, leaving it softer, silkier, and shinier (10).

-2. Have A Healthy Diet: Your body produces less antioxidants as you age.
+2. Have A Healthy Diet: Your body produces less antioxidants as you age (11).
 Hence, have fruits that can increase antioxidant production naturally.
 Have a balanced diet of vitamins, minerals, essential fatty acids, and other important nutrients.
 Meet with a nutritionist and prepare a meal plan.

 1. Avoid Drying Products: Dry hair means rough hair.
 Avoid alcohol-based products as they can be very drying.

-2. Exercise: One of the best ways to relieve stress is to exercise.
+2. Exercise: Stress affects hair and one of the best ways to relieve stress is to exercise (12) (13).
 No, you don’t have to join a gym or become a fitness expert.
 But you can opt for less strenuous exercises.
 Going for a walk or practicing yoga or Pilates can go a long way in keeping you healthy and stress-free.

 protip_icon Quick Tip